-It is part of the TPO mission to ensure non-discrimination and environmental justice in the transportation planning process.
-The TPO's public involvement process is designed to provide equal opportunities for the public to express its views and to become active participants in the decision-making process regardless of race, color, religion, income status, national origin, age, gender, or disability.
+A significant component of the TPO's mission is to ensure non-discrimination, environmental justice, and access for LEP persons in the transportation planning process.
+The TPO's Public Involvement Program (PIP) is designed to provide equal opportunities for the public to express its views and to become active participants in the decision-making process regardless of race, color, religion, income status, national origin, age, family status, gender, or disability.